suroorwijdan/node-package-finder/README.md

-npm-search-chrome
+node-package-finder
 =================

-A Chrome extension to search packages on NPM.
+A Chrome extension to search packages on Node.